vszakats/hb/docs/mailing.md

 **Important**

-This website and all other parts of Harbour are distributed in the hope they will be useful, but WITHOUT GUARANTEE that they are complete, accurate, non-infringing or usable for any purpose whatsoever.
+This website and all other parts of Harbour are distributed in the hope they are useful, but WITHOUT GUARANTEE that they are complete, accurate, non-infringing or usable for any purpose whatsoever.
 Contributors are NOT LIABLE for any damages that result from using Harbour in any ways.
 For more legal details, see